 Remain straightforward but restrained

 When expressing your condolences, it is best to be straightforward but restrained.
 Do not be dramatic with the words you use.
 You can write, “I am sorry for your loss,” instead of, “I am devastated by your loss.”
 It is also best to avoid expressing your emotions more than the acquaintance and their family experiencing the loss, even if you know the deceased person.
-Being simple is better and more genuine and sympathetic.
+Being simple is better and more sympathetic.

 Speak from heart